HackRU/sledge/docs/protocol.md

 `protocol-error` is sent back, otherwise a `login-response` is sent indicating if the code was valid and, if so, the generated secret.

-### `rate-hack`

-Must be sent by an admin or a judge with id `judgeId`.

-Adds a rating from 1 to 20 for how much a judge likes a particular hack.

 ### `rank-superlative`

 Must be sent by an admin or a judge with id `judgeId`.

 Adds a ranking for a judge's top two hacks for a given superlative.
 A `firstId` or `secondId` of 0 indicates the judge has not chosen a first or second place.
+A `transient-response` is sent on completion.

+### `rate-hack`

+Must be sent by an admin or a judge with id `judgeId`.

+Adds a rating from 1 to 20 for how much a judge likes a particular hack.
+A `transient-response` is sent on completion.

 ### `subscribe-database`